DnD-Montreal/session-tome/.github/ISSUE_TEMPLATE/user-story.md

----
-name: User story
-about: Create the description of a feature
-title: ''
-labels: ''
-assignees: ''

----

 ## User story
 <!-- Descirbe the actions the main stakeholder should be able to take -->
 <!-- eg: As a user with a CSU Office 365 account, I want to be able to use it to login. -->